Brussels-South railway station: Other bus services

-A shuttle service to Brussels South Charleroi Airport leaves from a stop located on the Rue de France/Frankrijkstraat.
+A shuttle service by Flibco to Brussels South Charleroi Airport leaves from a stop located on the Rue de France/Frankrijkstraat.

 Places of interest

 The South Tower, the tallest building in Belgium, stands in front of the station's main exit (the crossroad of the Avenue Fonsny/Fonsnylaan and the Rue Couverte/Bedektestraat) and houses the Belgian Federal Pensions Service (FPS).